Commercial Fisherman: Job Description

 *The BLS does not report separate employment figures for fishing and hunting workers.

 - Most jobs for fishermen are seasonal.
 Since opportunities are typically available during the summer, teachers, students and others who are off during that time fill those positions.

 - Most people get jobs through recommendations from friends and family.

 - This job will take you away from home for weeks or months at a time.

 - The work is strenuous.

 - Fishermen risk getting injured or killed on the job.
-Drowning causes most injuries and fatalities.
+Drowning causes most fatalities.

 How to Become a Fisherman